MichaelCade/90DaysOfDevOps/Days/day66.md

 ### Roles and Ansible Galaxy

 At the moment we have deployed 4 VMs and we have configured 2 of these VMs as our webservers but we have some more specific functions namely, a database server and a loadbalancer or proxy.
-In order for us to do this and tidy up our repository we can use roles within Ansible.
+For us to do this and tidy up our repository, we can use roles within Ansible.

 To do this we will use the `ansible-galaxy` command which is there to manage ansible roles in shared repositories.